The very earliest sports teams at NC State wore pink and blue, colors chosen by the literary societies.

 Doak Field opens as the new facility for the baseball team.

 Men's basketball coach Everett Case passed away on this date.
 His record at NC State was 378-133, and he led the team in numerous Southern Conference and ACC championships.
 At his funeral, his last recruiting class of players served as pallbearers.
+In 2012 he was inducted into the NC State Athletics Hall of Fame.

 Student government sold 25-cent shares to purchase a timber wolf, which was shown during the first game played at what became Carter-Finley Stadium.
 The animal howled, making it popular, but it was later discovered to be a coyote.